If you have leftover hamburgers you can easily make this Tex-Mex, one-pot chili recipe. This recipe can also be made with fresh ground beef.

-- Brown onions in skillet with vegetable oil.
+- Brown onions in a skillet with vegetable oil.

 - Add the onions and the chopped hamburger into a large pot.

-- Add all of the remaining ingredients into the pot.
+- Add all of the remaining ingredients into the pot, except the refried beans.

-- Cook on medium/high heat on the until everything starts to bubble.
+- Cook on medium/high heat until everything starts to bubble.

 - Turn heat down and simmer for at least 1 hour.